smtkanchana66/Linux-Bible/README.md

 10. [Contributing](#contributing)
 11. [License](#license)

-# Introduction

-In this section, provide a brief overview of the purpose of the Linux Command Bible and why users should find it valuable.

 # Getting Started

 If you're new to Linux, start here!
 This section will cover the basics, including how to access the command line and essential concepts.

 # Basic Commands

 #### Change Directory
 ```bash
 cd [directory]